WallarooLabs/wally/BUILD.md

 All Sendence Pony tags are in the form:

-*MAJOR.MINOR.PATH-sendence*
+*sendence-MAJOR.MINOR.PATH*

-Do not leave off the trailing `-sendence` otherwise we will experience tag conflicts with the main Pony project.
+Do not leave off the leading `sendence-` otherwise we will experience tag conflicts with the main Pony project (here we depart from the semver guildelines).